 Succession Planning in A Large, Diversified Group of Companies

-A diversified and family owned farming operation covering dairying, cropping, investments and end users was faced with passing the entire business to several members of the next generation.
+This diversified family owned farming operation covered dairying, cropping, investments and end users.
+It was time to pass on the entire business to several members of the next generation.
 This was a large and complex farming operation which the father had been running successfully for 40 years.